line/line-bot-sdk-php/examples/KitchenSink/README.md

 ### Temporary directory

-This application downloads multimedia files on `./public/static/tmpdir/`.
+This application downloads multimedia files to `./public/static/tmpdir/`.
-`./run.sh` wrapper removes such contents on shutting down the PHP server.
+The `./run.sh` wrapper removes this content on shut down of the PHP server.

 ### Base URL

 This application serves downloaded multimedia files.

-Default, this app constructs URL of such content with `\Slim\Http\Request->getUri()->getBaseUrl()` as base URL.
+By default, this app constructs URLs for the content with `\Slim\Http\Request->getUri()->getBaseUrl()` as the base URL.
-Unfortunately this processing doesn't work correctly if this app runs on reverse-proxied environment.
+Unfortunately this process doesn't work correctly if this app runs on a reverse-proxied environment.

-If you get such symptom, please configure base URL as you like => [UrlBuilder](./src/LINEBot/KitchenSink/EventHandler/MessageHandler/Util/UrlBuilder.php)
+If you encounter this problem, configure the base URL to whatever you like using [UrlBuilder](./src/LINEBot/KitchenSink/EventHandler/MessageHandler/Util/UrlBuilder.php)

 License
 --